dabeaz/curio/README.rst

 A: Each task involves an instance of a ``Task`` class that encapsulates a generator.
 No threads are used.
 As such, you're really only limited by the memory of your machine--potentially you could have hundreds of thousands of tasks.
-The I/O functionality in curio is implemented using the built-in ``selectors`` module.
+The I/O functionality in Curio is implemented using the built-in ``selectors`` module.
 Thus, the number of open sockets allowed would be subject to the limits of that library combined with any per-user limits imposed by the operating system.

-**Q: Can curio interoperate with other event loops?**
+**Q: Can Curio interoperate with other event loops?**

 A: It depends on what you mean by the word "interoperate."
 Curio's preferred mechanism of communication with the external world is a